DataDog/integrations-core/docs/dev/oauth_for_integrations.md

 1. Navigate to the **OAuth & Permissions** tab under **Features** and click **Create OAuth Client**.

-   The OAuth clients you create for data integrations are **confidential clients** that provide a client ID and client secret.
+   The OAuth clients you create for integrations are **confidential clients** that provide a client ID and client secret.
 The client you create in this step is a private version of the client, whose credentials you can use for testing.
 When a published version of this client is created, you will receive a new set of credentials. **These credentials are never shown again after you create the client, so be sure to store them in a secure location.**

 2. Enter your client information such as the name, description, redirect URIs, and onboarding URL.
 3. Configure scopes for the OAuth client by searching for scopes and selecting their checkboxes in the **Requested** column.